laravel-enso/select/README.md

 ### Options

 In order to work the component needs a data source.
-The data source can be either an ajax for server-side, OR a formatted array.
+The data source can be either an route for server-side, OR a formatted object.
-In conclusion the component requires one of the two options `route` or `options` presented below:
+In conclusion the component requires one of the two options `source` or `options` presented below:

+- `value` - the selected option(s).
+Can be a single value or an Array if the select is used as a multi-select (optional)
+- `source` - string, path to use when getting the select options **only for server-side**.
-- `source` - Only for server-side.
-The route suffix for your controller, getOptionList will be added under the hood.
+The route for your controller, as the `getOptionList` suffix will be added under the hood
-- `options` - Only where you don't need server-side.
-Options is an Object built with the 'buildSelectList' method from the 'SelectListBuilder' Trait.
+- `options` - object, list of options, **only where you don't need server-side**.
+Options must be properly formatted
-- `name` - the name of the input (optional)
+- `keyMap` - 'number'/'string', flag that makes handling truthy evaluations easier depending on the type of the keys | default 'number' | (optional)
+- `disabled` - boolean, flag that sets the element as disabled | default false | (optional)
-- `multiple` - multiple selectable options (optional).
-If ommited, the select acts as single select
+- `multiple` - boolean, flag that makes the element work as a multiselect | if omitted, the select acts as single select | (optional)
-- `selected` - the selected option.
-Can be a single value or an Array is the select is used as a multi-select (optional)
-- `placeholder` - custom placeholder when no option in selected (optional)
-- `params` - list of parameters from the same table. format: params: { 'fieldName': 'fieldValue' } (optional)
+- `params` - object, attributes from the same table/model used for filtering results in server-side mode.
+Format: params: { 'fieldName': 'fieldValue' } | default null | (optional)
+- `pivotParams` - object, attributes from linked tables/models used for filtering results in server-side mode.
-- `pivotParams` - list of pivot tables. format: pivotParams: { 'table': null } (optional)
+Format: pivotParams: { 'table': {'attribute':value} } | default null | (optional)
-- `customParams` - anything.
+- `customParams` - object, can be anything.
 Using customParams implies that you rewrite the 'getOptionList' method from the SelectListBuilder Trait.
 You must use the static::buildSelectList method in order to format the query result in the expected format. (optional)
+- `placeholder` - custom placeholder when no option is selected | default 'Please choose' | (optional)
+- `labels` - object, the labels used inside the component | default { selected: 'Selected', select: 'Press enter to select', deselect: 'Press enter to deselect', noResult: 'No Elements Found' } | (optional)

+Note: `keyMap` might be deprecated in the future as it exists mostly because vue-multiselect doesn't handle zero (0) keys as expected.

 ### Publishes

- - `php artisan vendor:publish --tag=select-component` - publishes the VueJS component
- - `php artisan vendor:publish --tag=enso-update` - a common alias for when wanting to update the VueJS component, once a newer version is released
+Does not publish any files, as the VueJS component is bundled in the [VueComponents](https://github.com/laravel-enso/VueComponents) package

 ### Notes

-You cannot use model computed attributes to display attributes when using the serverside mode of the select.
+You cannot use model computed attributes to display attributes when using the server-side mode of the select.

-You can have the server-side route permissions generated automatically when creating permissions for a resource controller.
+You can have the server-side route permissions generated automatically when creating permissions for a resource controller, from the System/permissions menu.

 The [Laravel Enso Core](https://github.com/laravel-enso/Core) package comes with this package included.